arebee/MarkDownTest/test.markdown

-﻿
-####Markdown Test
+﻿####Markdown Test
 ####Test Markup Document
 ----------

 Some content here.

 # This Is A Heading1 #
 This is also a comment.

 **Procedure introduction**

-1. This is proc step 1
+1. This is proc step 1 OL
-2. Proc step 2
+2. Proc step 2 OL
+test

++ This is proc step 1 UL

++ Proc step 2 UL
+test
     This is some code: